-Enterprise Feedback Management (EFM) describes the process of systematically collecting, analyzing, consolidating, and then using all sources of customer feedback to improve your business and your overall profitability.
-EFM includes not only aggregating feedback from multiple stakeholders, across multiple channels, but also disseminating real-time, actionable information across the company to where the data is most relevant, and then enforcing accountability for follow-up and service lapse recovery.
+Enterprise Feedback Management (EFM) describes the process of systematically collecting, analyzing, consolidating, and utilizing all sources of customer feedback to improve your business and overall profitability.
+EFM includes not only aggregating feedback from multiple stakeholders and across multiple channels, but also disseminating real-time, actionable information across the company to where the data is most relevant, and then enforcing accountability for follow-up and service lapse recovery.

 - Senior management commitment and involvement

 - Compensation and reward structures

 - Recognition and appreciation

 - A structured process for using and acting on customer feedback

 When customers and employees see or hear their suggestions are being put into use, they become more invested as an emotional “owner” of the business, which brings a heightened level of engagement and loyalty.